Drive sales on autopilot with ecommerce-focused featuresSee Features

 The more personal approach of DTC, where a brand provides an emotional connection, shared principles, and real value over time, has become a much more attractive way to shop.
 This is great news for brands who are able to better understand their customers’ needs and wants, reduce costs, and enjoy more flexibility in the ways that they advertise, sell, and distribute their products.

 With a more hands-on approach and greater control over the entire sales cycle, it’s no surprise to see DTC go from strength to strength.
-Check out some of the best ways to boost your DTC marketing for 2021 for an in-depth view of the latest DTC trends.
+Check out some of the best ways to boost your DTC marketing for an in-depth view of the latest DTC trends.

-4. Social Commerce
+4. Social commerce

 With 40% of business owners using social media to generate sales and 60% of shoppers learning about new products from Instagram, social commerce is already having a huge influence on how people interact with businesses, discover new products, and share them with their friends.